kennajw/spotify-cs506/README.md

     - **reason_start**: The reason why the track started playing (e.g., user selection, autoplay, recommendation).
     - **reason_end**: The reason why the track stopped playing (e.g., natural end, user skip, interruption).
     - **shuffle**: Indicates whether shuffle mode was active during playback (TRUE or FALSE).
+    - **platform**: The device or platform used to stream the track (e.g., mobile, desktop, web player).

- We will be modeling based on 80% of data, keeping 20% for testing our results.
+ Our model trained on 75% of data, keeping 25% for testing our results.

 ## Data Cleaning
-- **Data Cleaning**: Cleaned the data for the trackDone column of the dataset to streamline the processing of that specific data in our preliminary decision tree.
+- **Data Cleaning**: Cleaned the data for the trackDone column of the dataset to streamline the processing of that specific data, converting it to a csv, which we used in our preliminary decision tree.
 - **Standardization**: Normalize CSV file by extracting the above features using `pandas` or a similar package.

 ## Modeling
 - **SVM**:
-    - We chose to do a Support Vector Machine (SVM) model to predict whether a track will be skipped or not and how long a track will be played.
+    - We chose to do a `Support Vector Machine (SVM)` model to predict whether a track will be skipped or not and how long a track will be played.
 Before fitting our model to the data, we split the training and testing set by 75% and 25% respectively.
-Then, we do a number of preprocessing steps by creating various pipelines and transform the columns of those pipelines using Column Transformer.
-Before that, we preprocess the categorical data using One Hot Encoder and numerical data using both a Simple Imputer and Standard Scaler.
-Finally we feed this into LinearSVC model, setting the various parameters.
+Then, we completed a number of preprocessing steps by creating various pipelines and transforming the columns of those pipelines using `Column Transformer`.
+Before that, we preprocessed the categorical data using `One Hot Encoder` and numerical data using both a `Simple Imputer` and `Standard Scaler`.
+Finally we feed this into `LinearSVC model`, setting the various parameters.
-    - We also created 2 different models that predict 2 different things.
+    - We also created two different models which each predict a different target.
 The base of the model is the same (the model described in the point above).
 The first model predicts our first goal of the project which is whether a track will be skipped.
-The second model just changes the target column from reason_end to ms_played, allowing us to predict how many ms of a track will be played.
+The second model just changes the target column from reason_end to seconds_played_range, allowing us to predict the range of seconds a track will be played.
-    - Initially, we only created 1 model that predicted the reason_end, not just predicting whether it is skipped or not (so predicting every possible reason_end).
+    - Initially, we only created one model that predicted the reason_end, not just predicting whether it is skipped or not (so predicting every possible reason_end).
 This gave our initial model approximately an 84% accuracy.
-Since our goal was more specific, we then changed it just to predict whether it would be skipped or not, which improved the accuracy of our model.
+Since our goal was more specific, we then changed it just to predict whether it would be skipped or not, which improved the accuracy of our model to 96%.

 ## Optimization:
 - We optimized our SVM model by creating a function that assigns weights based on Y_train.
 We then fed these calculated weights into our class_weights parameter of the Linear SVC model.